 China renews yellow alert for high temperatures

-During daylight hours on Friday, temperatures in parts of northern China, areas between the Yellow River and the Huaihe River, Liaoning, Inner Mongolia, Gansu and Xinjiang are expected to exceed 35 degrees Celsius, the National Meteorological Center said.
+During daylight hours on Saturday, temperatures in parts of Inner Mongolia, Liaoning, Xinjiang, Hebei, Beijing, Tianjin, and Shandong are expected to reach 35 to 36 degrees Celsius, the National Meteorological Center said.

-According to the forecast, temperatures in some of these regions will reach 37 to 40 degrees Celsius, and may even exceed 40 degrees Celsius in some locations.
+According to the forecast, temperatures in some of these regions will reach 37 to 39 degrees Celsius and may even exceed 40 degrees Celsius in some locations.

 The meteorological center advised avoiding outdoor activities during high-temperature periods in the afternoon and suggested that workers exposed to high temperatures adopt necessary protective measures.